asznee7/myshows-stremio-addon/README.md

     - **Later**: Series you plan to watch in the future
     - **Finished**: Series you have completed
     - **Cancelled**: Series you have dropped watching
+- Imports mdlist collections as catalogs, with data filtered from MyShows.

 ![MyShows Stremio Addon Background](https://i.postimg.cc/7LQZNv2g/Screenshot-2025-05-10-204249.png)